 It’s hard to predict how much a motor vehicle collision will cost you in the immediate aftermath of a dramatic collision.
 Certain expenses, like repairs to or a replacement for your vehicle, are easy to estimate.
 Contacting a mechanic or a dealership will give you a good idea of what those expenses will be.

 Medical expenses and lost wages can be much more difficult to accurately estimate.
 For one thing, every body recuperates differently.
 It’s impossible to know when you’ll regain full functionality after a crash.
-Sometimes, especially in cases of lost limbs, traumatic brain injuries or spinal cord injuries, the impact could be lifelong.
+Sometimes, especially in cases of lost limbs, traumatic brain injuries, or spinal cord injuries, the impact could be lifelong.

 Before you accept a settlement, you need to carefully consider how much the accident will cost you over time.
 You should look at lost wages, medical bills, physical therapy, accommodations and changes in your home and property damage to determine the cost.
 If the settlement offer from your insurance company isn’t close to that figure, you need to make a counter-offer or politely reject their first offer.
 If you do not want to negotiate on your own, contact an experienced Lexington car accident lawyer for legal help.